-When the CHANGE ENGINE OIL SOON message displays, have the engine oil and filter changed within the next 1 000 km/600 mi.
+When the CHANGE ENGINE OIL SOON message displays, have the engine oil and filter changed within the next 1 000 km.
 If driven under the best conditions, the engine oil life system may not indicate the need for vehicle service for up to a year.
 The engine oil and filter must be changed at least once a year and the oil life system must be reset.
 Your trained dealer technician can perform this work.
-If the engine oil life system is reset accidentally, service the vehicle within 5 000 km/3,000 mi since the last service.
+If the engine oil life system is reset accidentally, service the vehicle within 5 000 km since the last service.
 Reset the oil life system when the oil is changed.
-See Engine Oil Life System \$\sigma\$ 320.
+See Engine Oil Life System ⇒ 329.